FINAL MS4 PERMITS ISSUED

 Resilient NJ - A Guide for Municipalities to Integrate Climate Vulnerability Assessment Into Their Land Use Planning - See the Guide Here

-Decisions by local and regional governments about zoning, redevelopment, housing, open space, and capital investment will have dramatic implications for the vulnerability of the natural and built environments.
 Integrating climate change into these decisions and all planning efforts will put your community on the track to resilience by making sure investments made today withstand the conditions of tomorrow and make it easier to adapt as the climate continues to change.

 Resolve to Use Less Salt in the New Year